-Green tea contains two compounds that are antithetical to sleep: l-theanine and caffeine.
-Green tea contains only small amounts of caffeine, but it is still not recommended for use before bed.
+Green tea contains a compound that is antithetical to sleep: caffeine.
+Green tea contains only small amounts of caffeine, but may still cause problems sleeping for people sensitive to caffeine.
 This is due to the fact that chemical compounds in green tea prevent the release of hormones such as melatonin, which aid in sleep.

-In rare cases, green tea can trigger bleeding disorders.
+In rare cases, green tea can trigger bleeding disorders (11).
 Compounds in green tea decrease levels of fibrinogen, a protein that helps clot blood.
 Green tea also prevents the oxidation of fatty acids, which can lead to thinner blood consistency.
 If you suffer from a blood clotting disorder, avoid drinking green tea.

 Excess consumption of green tea increases the risk of bone disease such as osteoporosis in sensitive individuals.
-Compounds in green tea inhibit the absorption of calcium, resulting in a deterioration of bone health.
+Compounds in green tea inhibit the absorption of calcium, resulting in a deterioration of bone health (15).
 Limit your intake to 2 to 3 cups of green tea if you are predisposed to bone disease.
 If you consume more than that, make sure to take a calcium supplement to support bone health.

 Tannins, caffeine, and tea catechins have all been linked to increased risks during pregnancy.
 Experts say that green tea in small amounts — no more than 2 cups per day — is safe during pregnancy and breastfeeding.
 Caffeine is passed through breast milk to infants so monitor your intake in coordination with your physician.
 Drinking more than 2 cups per day can lead to miscarriage and birth defects in children.
 Make sure to keep your caffeine intake below 200 milligrams per day.

 While there are several side effects to watch out for, green tea is considered safe by the FDA when used in moderation.
-Most of these negative side effects are due to the caffeine content.
+Most of these negative side effects are due to the caffeine content and only occur when the beverage is consumed in large amounts.
 Stick to suggested amounts and avoid green tea if you are sensitive to caffeine.
 If you suffer from any illnesses that predispose you to side effects, consult with your physician before drinking green tea.